Baseus MC1 Pro

 Main Differences

-• Highest frequency is 40000 Hz on Baseus MC1 Pro and 20000 Hz on Roseselsa OpenFree.
+• The highest frequency reaches 40000 Hz on Baseus MC1 Pro and 20000 Hz on Roseselsa OpenFree.

 • Battery life is 8 hours on Baseus MC1 Pro and 10 hours on Roseselsa OpenFree.

-• Battery life of charging case is 32 hours on Baseus MC1 Pro and 42 hours on Roseselsa OpenFree.
+• Battery life of the charging case is 32 hours on Baseus MC1 Pro and 42 hours on Roseselsa OpenFree.

 • Charge time is 1.5 hours on Baseus MC1 Pro and 2 hours on Roseselsa OpenFree.